bilus/redis-bitops/README.md

 + Extract flushall used in specs.
 Delete only keys with given prefix/namespace for specs.
 + Make it possible to do $redis.sparse_bitmap(key) and $redis.bitmap(key).
 + Get rid of <<, use assignment and lazy-resolve the expression on method_missing.
-- Document all methods and classes.
++ Document all methods and classes.
-- Try for 1 pomodoro to make it lazy.
++ Lazy evaluation of expression to make it possible to use straight assignment.
++ Rename the =~ operator back to more intuitive <<.

 - Use chunks.
 If possible extract Bitmap.
 - Make materialization optionally atomic.
 - Refactor the code.

+- YARD documentation.

 - Benchmark with reasonably large data.
 - Make chunk size configurable but find a reasonable size.